Development setup

 Non-interactive shortcuts

-Section titled “Non-interactive shortcuts”Plugin development workflow
+Section titled “Non-interactive shortcuts”Windows double-click launchers

 Section titled “Plugin development workflow”Then: